Moss Landing Power Plant: Vistra Corp development

-Elkhorn 115 kV
+Elkhorn development

 Utilities in California are required by a 2013 law to provide significant battery storage by 2024.
-Pacific Gas & Electric (PG&E) asked the CPUC to approve four energy storage projects located at Moss Landing including another large lithium-ion battery storage system of 182.5 MW / 730 MWh ("Elkhorn") to be provided by Tesla and owned and operated by PG&E, connecting to the regional 115 kV grid.
+Pacific Gas & Electric (PG&E) asked the CPUC to approve four energy storage projects located adjacent to the Moss Landing plant, including another large lithium-ion battery storage system of 182.5 MW / 730 MWh ("Elkhorn", located between the old turbine hall and Elkhorn Slough) to be provided by Tesla and owned and operated by PG&E, connecting to the regional 115 kV grid.

-The project is designed to improve energy reliability and to allow for more renewable energy sources to be used at the Moss Landing site by increasing electricity storage available in California.
-The project also aims to save costs by reducing PG&E's reliance on peaker power plants that come online during periods of increased demand.
+The Elkhorn Battery Facility was designed to improve energy reliability and to allow for more renewable energy sources to be used at the Moss Landing site by increasing electricity storage available in California.
+The project aimed to save costs by reducing PG&E's reliance on gas peaker power plants that come online during periods of increased demand.
+The facility was to deploy 256 Tesla Mega packs to meet its energy storage needs.

 On July 3, 2019, in accordance with the California Environmental Quality Act, the County of Monterey Resource Management Agency published a Mitigated Negative Declaration, detailing actions that must be taken to mitigate potential environmental impacts of the project.
 The report concluded that the project would have a "Less than Significant Impact" on the environment, assuming the correct mitigating actions were taken.
 Specifically, it was found that mitigating actions were required to minimize the environmental impact of the project on "biological resources" such as wildlife habitat, and on "cultural resources", especially culturally-significant archaeological sites at the proposed location of the Megapack deployment.

 The project was subsequently opened to public submissions on its environmental impact.
 California Unions for Reliable Energy argued that the County of Monterey failed to meet the standards of the California Environmental Quality Act when performing its environmental assessment.
 This same union group, with the same legal representation, used similar arguments against the California Flats solar project in order for organized labor to get concessions from the developer.

 In February 2020, the Monterey County Planning Commission unanimously approved the project, which was initially scheduled to start construction in late March and be complete by 2021.
-However, the COVID-19 pandemic in California and subsequent stay-at-home order forced the project to be delayed.
-Construction began in July 2020, commissioned in April 2022, and inaugurated in June 2022.
+The COVID-19 pandemic in California and subsequent stay-at-home order delayed the project.
+Construction with the Tesla Megapacks began in July 2020.

+The PG&E Elkhorn Battery Facility was commissioned and went online on June 7, 2022.

+Fires and high temperature safety incidents

+Vistra Corp's high temperature safety incidents

+In September 2021 Phase 1 was shut down after a high temperature safety incident (no fire) caused by a leak in a liquid cooling hose, while Phase 2 kept operating.

+In February 2022 another high temperature safety incident (no fire) occurred at the Vistra site.
+During this event Phases 1 and 2 went offline.
+By July, 2022 most of the facility was back in operation.